-Ferrets have a knack for making you feel guilty when you put them in their cage.
+Ferrets have a knack for making us feel guilty when we put them in their cage.
 One of my ferrets, Toby, was always trying to ” break out”.
 He would climb up to the top door, grab the bars in his paws and push and shake the door, trying to open it.

 The ferret’s living space should be temperature controlled, with the temperature kept in their comfort range of between 50 and 80 degrees Fahrenheit.
 Ferrets cannot tolerate temperatures above 85 degrees Fahrenheit.

 Ferrets should never be left alone–whether in a cage or room– for an extended period of time.
 They are social creatures and need exercise, affection, and human companionship to remain happy and healthy.
 Ferrets can easily become bored and even depressed if they don’t have enough interaction.
-Having 2 or more ferrets help to keep each other company, but it is no substitution for human interaction and play time out of the cage.
+Having 2 or more ferrets helps to keep each other company, but it is no substitution for human interaction and playtime out of the cage.

 According to The American Ferret Association, ferrets need a minimum of 4 hours out of their cage, every day.
 This time does not need to be in a 4 hour block.
 It is actually better to break up this time into several 1 -2 hour sessions.
 Not all 4 hours need to be spent with human family members, but at least 2 of the hours should involve one-on-one play, cuddling, petting or other enjoyable activities.